lazyraven/react-todo-app-cursor/README.md

 ## I write down this prompt give me a crash course on  @https://github.com/lazyraven/react-todo-app-cursor
 use mermain diagrams and markdown tables, It give me this result in Readme file

+Description :
+Yes, I’ve built a To-Do List application in React with TypeScript, which includes signup and login functionality using LocalStorage.
+I deployed it on GitHub Pages.
+For development, I used AI Cursor to generate initial code snippets through prompts, and then I refined and enhanced the project further to improve features and structure.
+This gave me hands-on experience in using GenAI as a coding assistant while still applying my own problem-solving and development skills.
+The project is live here [[demo link](https://lazyraven.github.io/react-todo-app-cursor/)], and the source code is available on GitHub [[repo link](https://github.com/lazyraven/react-todo-app-cursor)].